Exposure Updated Medically Reviewed 9 min read

 Advanced Surgical Options

-The West Los Angeles VA Medical Center pioneered pleurectomy/decortication (P/D) surgery for mesothelioma, which:
+The West Los Angeles VA Medical Center is publicly described by VA as a site where pleurectomy/decortication (P/D) surgery is performed for mesothelioma, which:

 • Removes the pleural lining without removing the lung